Nahid1992/ExpandingSkills_IndependentProjects/README.md

-# ExpandingSkills---IndependentProjects
+# ExpandingSkills — Independent Projects

-A collection of independent projects focused on building hands-on skills in modern AI/ML engineering, GenAI application development, and cloud deployment. </br>
+A collection of independent projects built to expand my engineering skills beyond academic research.

-My PhD research centered on building foundation models for large-scale medical image analysis in collaboration with Mayo Clinic.
-While that work gave me deep expertise in Computer Vision, Foundation Models, Model Architecture, Large-Scale Pretraining, and Distributed GPU training, I built this portfolio to develop the complementary engineering skills that production AI systems demand — RAG pipelines, agentic AI, REST APIs, containerization, and cloud deployment.
+My background is in foundation models, computer vision, and large-scale pretraining.
+These projects explore the complementary side of that work — building things that run in production: RAG pipelines, agentic AI systems, REST APIs, containerization, and cloud deployment.

 ## Part of AI Portfolio